 - Does the perceived benefit of this action outweigh the cost?

 - Premium products have to bring a premium benefit.
-Premium is about more than a high price tag, and the product or service quality must not only justify the high price tag, but communicate the difference clearly on the website.
+Premium is about more than a high price tag, and the product or service quality must not only justify the high price tag but communicate the difference clearly on the website.

-- Do your product pages SELL?
+- Do your product pages sell?
 In other words, are you getting visitors to them but no one is buying?

 - Try selling at cost price.
-This is obviously not sustainable in the long-term, but in the short-term it will tell you if it’s price which is putting people off.
+This is obviously not sustainable in the long-term, but in the short-term it will tell you if it’s the price which is putting people off.